ProfessionalWiki/SPARQL/README.md

 return p
 ```

-Which can then be invoked via Scribunto's normal mechanisms from within wikitext.
+Which can then be invoked via [Scribunto]'s normal mechanisms from within wikitext.
 Example:

 `{{#invoke:MySPARQL|runQuery|your SPARQL query here}}`